Key takeaways

 - Convulsions

-Most of these problems will appear in the first couple of days after the initiation of Tamiflu treatment.
-Contact a healthcare provider immediately if they do.
+Most of these instances have been described in the first couple of days after the initiation of Tamiflu treatment.
+Contact a healthcare provider immediately if they occur.

 6. Watch for signs of an allergic reaction